 - Correct patient selection

 It is good practice to provide certification of trichiaisis surgeons.
 Guidelines for establishing this process are provided in the WHO manual, Trichiasis surgery for trachoma.

 Trichiasis surgeons must have ongoing and supportive supervision.
 This is crucial for improving the outcome of surgery but unfortunately programmes often overlook its importance.
 Lack of supportive supervision has been cited to be a major reason for poor surgical productivity.

-- Continued guidance
+- Provide continuing guidance

-- Addressing any problems
+- Address any problems that are identified

 Instead of fault finding, supervision is a two-way communication between supervisor and surgeon so that together they can identify poor practices, take action to increase volume and take steps to prevent complications and improve quality.

 To provide comprehensive support, supervisors themselves need training.

 Supervisors need to have the necessary clinical knowledge and to have performed successful high quality trichiasis surgery themselves.
 They must be capable of transferring skills and providing hands-on training in all aspects of trichiasis surgery.